 \section{Preliminary Qualitative Experiment}

-This section presents a preliminary experiment to qualitatively demonstrate the feasibility of the proposed framework using one automated robot and one teleoperated robot.
-This preliminary experiment comprises two assessments: 1) Optimization Assessment investigating the feasibility of the presented optimization problem and 2) Interaction Assessment examining the feasibility of the proposed collision avoidance algorithm with a robot hardware system.
-Note that, this experiment does not include investigations of psychological and productive effects on the human operator.
-In this paper, we conduct quantitative assessments of productivity and risk time based on the developed HRC simulator in Section \ref{sec:simulation_exp}.
-Future studies will investigate how our proposed methodology affects human operators in psychological and productive manners through human experiments under ethical committee approval.
+This section introduces a preliminary experiment aimed at qualitatively demonstrating the viability of the proposed framework using both an automated robot and a teleoperated robot.
+The experiment encompasses two primary assessments: 1) Optimization Assessment, which explores the feasibility of the presented optimization problem, and 2) Interaction Assessment, which evaluates the practicality of the proposed collision avoidance algorithm within a robot hardware system.
+It is important to note that this preliminary experiment does not delve into the examination of psychological and productive effects on the human operator.
+Quantitative assessments of productivity and risk time are conducted in this study, leveraging the developed HRC simulator as detailed in Section \ref{sec:simulation_exp}.
+Subsequent investigations will focus on understanding how our proposed methodology influences human operators in psychological and productive dimensions through human experiments, subject to ethical committee approval.